bkeepereth/owner_stats_bot/README.md

 # owner_stats_bot

-Sample from bkeeper's purple scouter, a DIY NFT tool-suite made for discord.<br>
+Prototype sample from bkeeper's purple scouter, a DIY NFT tool-suite made for discord.<br>
 Inspired by @jumpanft's and @NFTzyBoi's works.

 ## Notes